DanielGallo/GivEnergy-Scriptable-Widget/ReadMe.md

       1. Energy going in to the battery - `GivTCP Battery Charge Energy Today kWh`
       2. Energy coming out of the battery - `GivTCP Battery Discharge Energy Today kWh`
 9. Restart Home Assistant and you should soon see data under the Overview and Energy sections.
-10. Install Scriptable on your iOS device, and copy and paste the code from `givenergy_widget.js` into a new Script within the app.
-You will need to change the following settings for the code to work:
+10. Install Scriptable on your iOS device, and copy the code from `givenergy_widget.js` in this repository into a new Script within the Scriptable app.
+You will need to set the following variables in the code for it to work:
     1. `HOME_ASSISTANT_BASE_URL` - Set this to the main URL where your Home Assistant server is running, e.g.
        `http://homeassistant.local`
     2. `HOME_ASSISTANT_ACCESS_TOKEN` - Go to your Profile settings in Home Assistant, scroll down to the Long-Lived Access Tokens section and generate a new token
 11. Run the code in the Scriptable app, and it should hopefully show a widget containing usage data!
-You can then add the widget to your home screen by long-pressing on your home screen until you get the `+` button in the upper-left corner of the screen.
-Press this button and search for Scriptable, then select the medium size widget.
+12. You can add the widget to your home screen by long-pressing on your home screen until the icons start dancing and you see a `+` button in the upper-left corner of the screen.
+Press this button and search for Scriptable, then select the medium size widget, and select the newly added script.
+You can also configure what happens when you tap the widget on the home screen by setting "When Interacting" - I set mine to "Run Script", as this causes the widget to load in a popup screen and refreshes the data.